joncody/wsrooms/README.md

 <br />

 ##### join(roomname) _-> {Room}_
-> Joins, and possibly creates, a Room.
+> Joins a Room.
+If the Room does not exist, it is created.
 ###### Parameters
 Name | Type | Description
 ---- | ---- | -----------